Rome expands cruise ship probe as bodies found

 As well as the criminal case, a wave of civil actions is also expected and dozens of passengers have joined a Florida lawsuit accusing the ship's owners of gross negligence and fraud.

-The ship's operators Costa Cruises, a unit of Carnival Corp, the world's largest cruise group, issued a statement saying it had full confidence in judicial authorities and would cooperate fully with the investigation.
+The ship's operators Costa Cruises, a unit of Carnival Corp (CCL.N), the world's largest cruise group, issued a statement saying it had full confidence in judicial authorities and would cooperate fully with the investigation.

 Salvage crews are still working on pumping almost 2,400 tonnes of diesel fuel from the vast hulk, which lies partially submerged just metres from the shore of Giglio, a popular holiday island in a maritime reserve off the Tuscan coast.